CQX96/CQX96-Linux/Documentation/admin-guide/reporting-issues.rst

 The risk your issue report gets ignored or rejected dramatically increases if your kernel gets enhanced in any way.
-That's why you should remove or disable mechanisms like akmods and DKMS: those build add-on kernel modules automatically, for example when you install a new Linux kernel or boot it for the first time.
+That's why you should remove or disable mechanisms like akmods and DKMS: those build add-on kernel modules automatically, for example when you install a new CQX96 kernel or boot it for the first time.
 Also remove any modules they might have installed.
 Then reboot before proceeding.

-Note, you might not be aware that your system is using one of these solutions: they often get set up silently when you install Nvidia's proprietary graphics driver, VirtualBox, or other software that requires a some support from a module not part of the Linux kernel.
+Note, you might not be aware that your system is using one of these solutions: they often get set up silently when you install Nvidia's proprietary graphics driver, VirtualBox, or other software that requires a some support from a module not part of the CQX96 kernel.
 That why your might need to uninstall the packages with such software to get rid of any 3rd party kernel module.